GDPR and FinancialForce Services, Your Questions Answered

 Do you have contracts with FinancialForce suppliers (sub-processors) that support your provision of FinancialForce Services?

 Yes.
 FinancialForce commits in clause 5.1 of the Data Processing Addendum to ensure it has contracts in place with its suppliers.
-See information on sub-processors in FinancialForce Security, Privacy, and Architecture Documentation.
+See information on sub-processors in FinancialForce Trust and Compliance Documentation.

 Where will customer personal data be stored?

 FinancialForce Services are built, and all data submitted to the FinancialForce Services is stored, on the Salesforce platform.
-Storage locations for personal data submitted to the FinancialForce Services are described in the FinancialForce Security, Privacy, and Architecture Documentation.
+Storage locations for personal data submitted to the FinancialForce Services are described in the FinancialForce Trust and Compliance Documentation.

 Will customer personal data be transferred outside of the European Union (EU)?